-If a student has a complaint of discrimination or harassment by a student or a student organization, such complaints are guided by the Student Conduct Procedures set forth in Part II of this Student Handbook.
-Students with complaints of discrimination or harassment by a student or student organization should contact the TTUHSC Student Affairs and/or utilize the online Incident Report Form available at https://www.ttuhsc.edu/student-affairs/grievances.aspx.
-TTUHSC Student Affairs' complete contact information is as follows:
+If a student has a complaint of discrimination or harassment by a student or a student organization, such complaints are guided by the same process as Non-Title IX Sexual Misconduct under Section D below.
+Students with complaints of discrimination or harassment by a student or student organization should contact the University's Title IX Coordinator and/or utilize the online Incident Report Form available at https://cm.maxient.com/reportingform.php?TexasTechUnivHSCSS&layout_id=10.
+TTUHSC's

+Title IX Coordinator's complete contact information is as follows: